 Conclusion

-The combination of datasets from different experiments inevitably creates batch effect that confounds with the inherent biological variability.
-Such data pooling creates reproducibility issues in mega-analysis if batch effects are not adequately corrected.
+The combination of datasets from different experiments inevitably creates batch effect that confounds with true biological signal.
+Such data pooling (mega-analysis) creates reproducibility issues if batch effects are not adequately corrected.
 Batch effect correcting algorithms and normalisation methods are commonly used to remove technical bias in mega-analysis.
 However, careless application of such methods is at best ineffective and at worst, introduce false positives and false negatives in the dataset.
 In this study, we examined 7 BERMs in terms of effectiveness at removing batch effect in a combined aging dataset while retaining biological variation.
 We also evaluated the reproducibility of their performance.
 Our results show that while ComBat can eradicate batch effect, it is subpar at retaining biological signals.
 Preservation of biological variability was boosted the most when ComBat was coupled with prior CSQN and we managed to derive a gene signature biological relevant to aging using the CSQNB + ComBat-treated dataset.
 We thus recommend CSQN + ComBat as the best and most reliable approach for removing batch effects in combined datasets for mega-analysis studies.

 References